Bill-M123/pic_a_wheel/README.md

 ## active player:

 The active and inactive screens are essentially the same, except that the inactive page has no controls for folding/keeping or betting.
 Both pages are accessed by pointing your browser at the pic-a-wheel-root/full_table.
-For rev 1, you will only be allowed to act if it is your turn.
+You are allowed to act if it is your turn.
 This page is partially working.
 For testing, active player= Bornstein.
 Keep/Fold decisions are recorded correctly and passed back to the server.
 Additionally, the betting is reported correctly to the server, but, nothing is done with it yet.

-Known bug:  folded hands are causing some unknown variable and illegal actions.
-This is because the underlying algos expect a card datatype (or a hand) and the folded flags are strings.
-An easy fix, but tedious, as calculations are done in various parts of the code.

 ## inactive player:
 See above.
 Was working to show inactive players the hand status on an updating basis, but a lot of changes have been made since that was true.
 Current status unknow, and will need to be rewritten to reflect the changes to active players page.